Lake Norman: Davidson College Lake Campus

 Planning for Lake Campus began in 1959 after Duke Energy announced that it would donate 110 acres of lake front property to Davidson College.
 The company agreed to donate the land in 1952 and by 1953 the process of building the actual campus began.

 Parts of frolics, a Davidson Spring time tradition, were held at lake campus during the 1960s.
-We have an example of an announcement from 1964 of a regatta held during the fall for the Pledge classes of each fraternity.
+An announcement from 1964 discusses a regatta held during the fall for the Pledge classes of each fraternity.
 Each fraternity was allowed to compete, provided that they could supply a team of three pledges and construct a raft with a total cost of under $5.
 Also during the 1960s, there was a serious effort to move Patterson court, the center of Greek life at Davidson college, to the Lake Campus.

-Through copies of Lake Campus rules from different decades, we can mark their progress in becoming more strict over time. for example: In 1975, there were no rules concerning the consumption of alcohol on the lake campus.
+Through copies of Lake Campus rules from different decades, they became more strict over time. for example: In 1975, there were no rules concerning the consumption of alcohol on the lake campus.
 At this time, guns were not entirely prohibited, as students could bring shotguns to the grounds provided that it was waterfowl season.